IU-Security-Club/iu-security-club.github.io/content/_articles/ctfs.md

 Binary challenges revolve around compromising a compiled program by supplying it with specific data in order to violate the intended boundaries of its operation.

+#### Reverse Engineering

+Reverse Engineering in a CTF is typically the process of taking a compiled (machine code, bytecode) program and converting it back into a more human readable format to understand the functionality of a given program such that you can identify deeper issues.

 #### Misc

 Anything else that doesn't belong in the above categories usually ends up in Misc.
 These can vary wildly and are usually good to have a go on if you get stuck in any of the main categories.